Fast forward to the first holiday event of the year. Your loved ones are hungry, the kitchen is heating up, and the pressure is on. Are you prepared?

 Do you have any tips for what to do with leftovers?

 I always get a bunch of takeout containers ahead of time so I can stay organized—Amazon is a great place for these, of course.
 I use some of the leftover turkey to make turkey stock the next day, and keep the rest around for my kids to make turkey sandwiches.
-Stuffing, cranberry sauce, and gravy can also make for an excellent post-Thanksgiving brunch.
+Stuffing, cranberry sauce, and gravy can also make for an excellent post-holiday brunch.
 I’ve made savory waffles with these leftovers by mixing eggs and a bit of flour with the stuffing.
 When cooked, I spooned them with cranberry sauce and gravy for extra flavor.

-Ask Alexa for more Thanksgiving cooking tips.
+Ask Alexa for more holiday cooking tips.